Block Printing T-Shirts with a Linocut

 One of the most common questions I get is how I print my linocuts on fabric, particularly t-shirts.
 I wrote a short blog post about printing linocut t-shirts last year but I wanted to expand on that and give a lot more details and tips.

 People usually want to know where to get the supplies or want to read reviews so you'll find Blick and Amazon links.
-I would get a small commission if you end up buying something on these two sites, but please shop at your favorite store!
+I would get a small commission if you end up buying something on these two sites, but please shop at your favorite local store if you prefer!
 You can find more details about this here.
 Though I'm a participatant in their affiliate programs, all the opinions, recommendations and testing below are my own.

 Many people use screen-printing textile inks for block printing and there are lots to choose from including Speedball, Jacquard, Versatex, Permaset (really not a big fan!) and Blick.
 They're generally water-based inks but washable after heat setting.
 These are not my favorite type of inks, but of the group, I think that Speedball is the best.
 If you do give screen printing inks a try I've found that foam brayers can improve the results, as can letting the ink sit on the glass slab for a few minutes to dry (and thicken) a little.

 Linocut Videos - Block Print T-Shirts